Back to Lorex Guides

 • Camera and NVR firmware incompatible

-• Camera not Lorex compatible or different protocol
+• Non-Lorex camera or a different protocol

 • IP address conflict between cameras